A painting easel has been a staple for artists for centuries and certainly will be for more centuries to come.

 What Is an Easel?

 An easel is an upright support usually made out of wood that can be used displaying or fixing an item upon it.
 The standard painting easels that artists use keeps the canvas at about a 20° angle with the vertical while painting.
 Normally this allows the artist to stand while painting, although there are some special table easels that can be used when sitting down.
+This is ideal for artists working with oil paint or acrylic paint.

 The general idea and design of the easel haven’t changed much over the years.
 The only difference is that besides wood, other materials such as aluminum and steel have gained popularity as well.